 Learn more about our unique public-private partnership and how we are overseeing the operations, finances, fundraising and long-term care of the facility through our volunteer governing boards: The Barrington White House Advisory Board and The Friends of Barrington’s White House Board of Directors.

 There are many ways to be involved in and support this community asset.
 Attend some of our many entertaining and educational events.
 Get involved as a volunteer to staff events or offer historical tours.
 Or make a donation – there are many ways to give.
 We welcome your help!
 Through your support, you’ll help ensure that Barrington’s White House will remain a vibrant asset for Barrington-area residents now and for the next generation.

 John and Julia Robertson Jr. built their new home on Main Street in 1898, forty-three years following the platting of Barrington Village in 1855.
-This grand residence, an architecturally significant structure, featured all of the conveniences of the day—electricity, central heating and city water.
+Inspired by the architecture of the 1893 Columbian Exposition, this Classical Revival home displays fluted Corinthian columns on the porch and gorgeous oak windows, trim, wainscoting and pocket doors inside.
+It featured all of the conveniences of the day—electricity, central heating and city water.

 The couple was active socially, known as gracious hosts and leaders in the community.
 The Robertsons lived in their grand house until Julia’s passing in 1917 and John Jr. in 1918.